 Thanks to a grant from the Carlsberg Foundation, there are (limited) funds available to support PhD students and postdocs who wish to attend the conference.
 Application for support will be integrated in the registration form.

 It so happens that Tour de France for the first time in its history will visit Denmark in 2022, see HERE for more information.

-The first leg of the famous bicycle race version 2022 will take place in Copenhagen on July 1 (the same day as our conference starts) with a 13 km time trial.
-The following two legs will also take place in Denmark, but not in Copenhagen.
+The first leg of the famous bicycle race version 2022 will take place in Copenhagen on July 1 (the same day as our conference starts) with a 13 km time trial, starting at 16:00 and ending around 20:00 The following two legs will also take place in Denmark, but not in Copenhagen.
 You can find the route of the time trial HERE.
 It passes fairly close to the math department, which is located in the white triangle in the upper part of the map next to where it says "Niels Bohr Bygningen".